Making Smiles Affordable

 Important Whitening Information

 Talk with your dentist about the best whitening treatment for your smile, budget, and lifestyle.
 Because teeth whiten at different rates, and your whitening experience will be unique, we recommend a dental consultation prior to whitening.
 Consulting with your dentist will help to establish reasonable expectations for your treatment and ensure that your whitening experience is as safe as possible.
 Dental supervision includes an initial diagnosis, professional teeth cleaning, a briefing on the selected whitening process, and monitoring throughout treatment.
 Whitening treatments should only be performed under dental supervision!
-If you’ve been noticing soreness, pain, or anything else making your teeth and mouth uncomfortable, don’t hesitate to give us a call and schedule an appointment.
-Please contact one of our offices in Irwin, Greentree, West Mifflin, Monroeville, or Pleasant Hills, Pennsylvania.
+When you’re ready to get your confidence back, give us a call to schedule an appointment.
+Please contact one of our offices in Irwin, Greentree, West Mifflin, Monroeville or Pleasant Hills, PA!